fluxninja/aperture/docs/content/guides/api-quota-management/openai.md

 ## Policy in Action

-Once the policy is active, it will start ensuring that API requests are in check with rate limits quotas, prioritize requests based on the types of workloads as defined in the policy, matching with the labels that SDK passed to Aperture, where paid users have more priority over trial and trial over free users, establishing an experience baseline for each tier.
+Once the policy is activated, it will begin to ensure that API requests conform to OpenAI's rate limits, prioritizing requests based on the workload types defined in the policy.
+These workloads are matched with the labels that the SDK passes to Aperture, where paid users are prioritized over trial users, and trial users over free users, thereby establishing a baseline experience for each tier.

-If rate limits are exhausted, Aperture will schedule the request, put them in the queue, and wait for the bucket to be reset or the token to be available.
+Should rate limits be exhausted, Aperture will schedule the requests, placing them in a queue until either the bucket is reset or a token becomes available.
-Requests will wait in the queue until the timeout value, which is set during the `flow/control point` setup.
-There is no minimum time for the request to wait; as soon as the tokens are available, the request will be sent to OpenAI.
-A request can be sent to OpenAI as soon as it reaches the application, or it can wait until the timeout.
-As the overview states, there should be no request drop; the highest number of timeout values means no request drop.
+Requests will remain in the queue up to the specified timeout value, provided in the `StartFlow` function.
+There is no minimum waiting time for requests; as soon as tokens are available, requests will be forwarded to OpenAI.
+A request can be transmitted to OpenAI as soon as it reaches the application, or it can wait until the timeout.

 ### Monitoring the Policy and OpenAI Performance